backstage/backstage/plugins/jira-dashboard/README.md

 ## Getting Started

-First install the plugin into your app:
+First, install the plugin into your app:

 ```bash
 # From your Backstage root directory